Can a Debt Collector Call Me at Work?

 Understanding Fair Debt Collection Practices

 Fair debt collection practices protect consumers from abusive, deceptive, and unfair debt collection practices.
-The Fair Debt Collection Practices Act (FDCPA) is a federal law that regulates third-party debt collectors and prohibits them from using abusive, unfair, or deceptive practices when collecting debts.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law that regulates third-party debt collectors and prohibits them from using abusive, unfair, or deceptive practices when they collect debts.
 The FDCPA applies to credit card debt, car loans, medical bills, student loans, mortgage, and other household debts.
 Business debts are not covered by the FDCPA.

 The FDCPA sets clear guidelines on how and when debt collectors can contact consumers, including restrictions on calling consumers at work.
 Debt collectors are allowed to contact consumers at work unless they know or have reason to know that the consumer’s employer prohibits such communication.
 If a consumer informs the debt collector that they cannot receive personal calls at work, the debt collector must stop calling them at work.